roytam1/palemoon27/mobile/android/base/docs/localeswitching.rst

 For this reason, each starting activity must ask ``BrowserLocaleManager`` to fix its locale.

-Ideally, we also need to perform some amount of work when our configuration changes, when our activity is resumed, and perhaps when a result is returned from another activity, if that activity can change the app locale (as is the case for any activity that calls out to ``GeckoPreferences`` -- see ``BrowserApp#onActivityResult``).
+Ideally, we also need to perform some amount of work when our configuration changes, when our activity is resumed, and perhaps when a result is returned from another activity, if that activity can change the app locale (as is the case for any activity that calls out to ``GoannaPreferences`` -- see ``BrowserApp#onActivityResult``).

-``GeckoApp`` itself does some additional work, because it has particular performance constraints, and also is the typical root of the preferences activity.
+``GoannaApp`` itself does some additional work, because it has particular performance constraints, and also is the typical root of the preferences activity.

 Here's an example of the work that a typical activity should do::